Creative Design Highlights Vertical Conveyor at Cardinal Laminated Glass Plant

 Additional unusually large components

-The lengthwise dimension on the second level, which is open to the ground floor below, is protected by a 27 foot wide back-stop panel attached to the upper portion of the two front guide columns.
+The lengthwise dimension on the second level, which is open to the ground floor below, is protected by a 27 sq. ft. wide-back-stop panel attached to the upper portion of the two front guide columns.
 To provide the necessary strength and rigidity to secure the long open span, and still be manageable in the field, the back-stop panel required bolt-together assembly to be properly fitted and placed.

 Custom chain tensioners